 - Jail, yard and pod facility and layout

 - Prisoner safety

 - Prisoner programs and activities

 To search for driving records, you will have to do a driving records search.

 Have you ever needed to find criminal records?
 Was it easy?
-Dis you do your search online or did you call the local courthouse? was the information you recieved correct?
+Did you do your search online or did you call the local courthouse?
+Was the information you received correct?
 There are plenty of reasons that people look up criminal backgrounds and records, and your story might help other people that are in the same situation.

 Click here to tell your story

 Everyone knows that the FBI has their list of the Top Ten Most Wanted Criminals.
 In Vilas County,The Sheriff’s Department has their own list of the most wanted criminals, that you can access online.